 Press and quickly release the Volume down button.

 Press and hold the Side button then release when the screen goes black.

 Press and hold the Side and Volume down buttons at the same time and then release the Side button after 5 seconds.

 Continue to press the Volume button for 5 seconds.

-Step 3: Press and hold the Home button and Power buttons (press Vol Down and Power button on iPhone 7/7 Plus or newer) at the same time for 10 seconds, then release the Power button but continue holding the Home/Vol Down button.
+Press and hold the Home button and Power buttons at the same time for 10 seconds, then release the Power button but continue holding the Vol Down button.

 Note: If an Apple logo appears while holding both buttons you held for too long, you need to start again.

 Step 4: You should see a message in iTunes saying a phone in Recovery mode has been detected (it may take up to a minute for the message to appear).
 When you see that message release the Vol Down button/Home button and click on “OK” to restore your iPhone.

 One of the best iOS Recovery tools is iOS System Recovery which allows you to resolve common bugs and software issues with iOS devices without losing your valuable data.
 There are multiple situations when using iOS System Recovery is a smart idea such as:

 – Your iOS device has frozen up during a recent iOS 11 update.

 – The device is stuck and not responding.